Dual-screen LCD Projection, Document Camera, Multimedia Lectern, Wireless Microphone, DVD, CD, VHS, Wireless Ethernet

 For special events rooms reservations, please Submit a Reservation Request on the McCombs Intranet (McCombs account password protected.)

-In the second wooden cabinet from the left you will find the room's Crestron remote control and its recharger base.
+On the wooden cabinet at the front of the room you will find the room's Crestron remote control.
 Touch the remote's screen to turn it on.
-Use this remote for most of the room's functions.
+This remote is used for most of the room's functions.
 Please return the remote to its recharger when you are finished with it.

 LAPTOP COMPUTER PROJECTION

 Connect the multimedia lectern's VGA cable (attached to the lectern) to the VGA port of your laptop computer.
 Turn on your computer, press the Projection ON, and PC buttons on the desk's touch screen.
 The lectern also has a computer audio cable and an AC power outlet.